d-Laurente/shopgrok-test/README.md

 # shopgrok-test
 Contains file for the Shopgrok technical test

+For full text only answers to all questions (except Python Scrapy part) look at: "full_responses.txt"

+However if you want to see indiviual files see below.

 For the xpath tests, my responses are in "xpath_tasks.txt".

 For my Aldi scrapy crawler, it is located in "/aldiScrape/aldiScrape/spiders/aldiSpider.py".